EpicGames/EOS-Getting-Started/CSharp/README.md

 1. Download the latest C# Epic Online Services SDK on the [Epic Online Services website](https://dev.epicgames.com/sdk).
 2. Copy the `SDK\Source` directory from the downloaded SDK ZIP to the `EOSCSharpSample\SDK` folder.
-3. Copy the `EOSSDK-Win32-Shipping.dll` file from the 'SDK\Bin' directory of the downloaded SDK ZIP to the `EOSCSharpSample\EOSCSharpSample` folder.
+3. Copy the `EOSSDK-Win32-Shipping.dll` file from the `SDK\Bin` directory of the downloaded SDK ZIP to the `EOSCSharpSample\EOSCSharpSample` folder.
 4. Set up a product in the [Epic Games Developer Portal](https://dev.epicgames.com/portal/) (sign-up required) and add your product's SDK credentials to the `EOSCSharpSample\EOSCSharpSample\ApplicationSettings.cs` file.